chrisseldo/tornado_blog/README.md

 ```bash
 python blog.py
 ```
-Should start running on localhost:8888
+Your blog is running on localhost:8888